gambol99/embassy/README.md

 Is a service proxy for docker containers, which uses either etcd/consul for service endpoint discovery.
 It can be run in the following modes;

 >   - run locally inside the container as seperate service
->   - run on the docker host it self and use port mapping between host and container to permit the services
+>   - (recommended) run on the docker host it self and use port mapping between host and container to permit the services
->   - (recommended) run as network container for one or more application containers
+>   - run as in a seperater container and use links and iptables to bridge the connections

 Embassy run is a single tcp port with iptables dnatting the destination and port over to the proxy from the virtual proxy ip (namely the docker0 interface ip)